-An individual can receive functional upper eyelid blepharoplasty to minimize and tighten excess eyelid skin, resulting in more natural-looking and youthful eyes.
-Functional upper eyelid surgery can help an individual raise the position of the upper eyelid, reducing or eliminating the appearance of a droopy eyelid.
+With an upper eyelid procedure, a patient can reduce and tighten excess eyelid skin, resulting in more natural- and youthful-looking eyes.
+The treatment allows a patient to raise the position of the upper eyelid, minimizing or eliminating the appearance of a droopy eyelid.

-Functional upper eyelid surgery may be necessary to eliminate loose skin from the upper eyelid.
-If upper eyelid skin droops low enough to impair a person’s vision, functional upper blepharoplasty may be performed to correct this problem.
+An upper eyelid procedure can remove loose skin from the upper eyelid.
+If upper eyelid skin droops low enough to impair a person’s vision, a functional upper blepharoplasty can be used to correct this problem.

-Other conditions that may require functional upper eyelid surgery include:
+Other conditions that can be treated with functional upper eyelid surgery include:

 - Excess folds of the upper eyelid skin that rub together to cause skin irritation

-- Overused muscles that strain to lift sagging skin in the upper eyelid area, resulting in excess forehead discomfort
+- Overused muscles that strain to lift sagging skin in the upper eyelid area, resulting in forehead pain

-- Difficulty to wear glasses and/or contact lenses due to baggy upper eyelids
+- Difficulty wearing glasses and/or contact lenses due to baggy upper eyelids

-The initial recovery period for functional upper blepharoplasty lasts one to two weeks.
-Swelling and bruising may occur in the days after functional upper eyelid surgery, but these symptoms usually will disappear on their own.
+The total upper eyelid surgery recovery time lasts about one to two months.
+Swelling and bruising can occur in the days after surgery, but these symptoms usually will disappear on their own.
 It can take four to six weeks for all of the swelling to subside.

-An individual should be able to return to work within five to seven days of functional upper eyelid surgery.
-In addition, a person should be able to resume a regular exercise routine within two to three weeks of treatment.
+A patient can typically return to work within five to seven days of functional upper eyelid surgery.
+In addition, a patient should be able to resume their regular exercise routine within two to three weeks of treatment.

 What Is Upper Eyelid Ptosis?